 - If you don’t find a trigger point, that’s cool.
 Just work around the area.
 Your muscles and fascia might be tight and this is a good way to hit them.

 It really only takes some experimentation and work in the areas you feel immobile, but here are some common places and techniques I use to keep my legs and hips feeling great.

 Your bum is where you get all your power from and when you have tightness or trigger points in there all kind of crazy things can happen.
 You can refer pain through your hips and all the way down to your knees.
 To begin, cross one leg over the other, sit on the ball and get to work.
 Move around and discover the whole muscle and stop on any points you find.

 Your ITB is a really big band of fascia that runs down the side of your leg.
 When this gets really tight it wreaks havoc with your knee.
 It is also the main contributor to runners knee.
 If you suffer from knee pain, do this now.
 Get on your side so you can put pressure through the ball.
 Slowly move up and down the area.

 Trigger points in this area can really attack your Achilles and heel.
 Most people will have tightness there and not even know it’s causing issues.
 Sit on the floor with your leg outstretched.
 Roll slowly over the ball and stop on any points you find.
 You can place your other leg over the one on the floor to put more pressure on the area.

 Go and start experimenting on keeping your body pain and injury free!

 Lauren is a fitness coach from Melbourne, Australia.
 During the day she plays professional Volleyball all over Europe and blogs over at LaurensFitness.com.
 After the tennis ball epiphany she wrote Tennis Ball Series where you can find a lot more ways to release your body.
-You can go and chat with her on Facebook!Thanks for stopping by,
+You can go and chat with her on Facebook!All the best in health and fitness,